justinbarnikow/pacman/README.md

 https://justinbarnikow.github.io/pacman/

 ## Description
-The Pac-Man quiz app is an application designed to test your fundamental knwledge of the classic Pac-Man game.
+The Pac-Man quiz app is an application designed to test your fundamental knowledge of the classic Pac-Man game.
 It consists of 5 questions, with a score tally that shows when the quiz is completed.

 ## Built With
 * Javascript